 Department expense report reviewers should not approve expense reports requesting reimbursement for supplies noted above.
 Health and safety items such as hand soap or other cleaning supplies usually purchased during the course of normal, routine work are still allowed.
 However, units are strongly encouraged not to purchase items that are not needed or essential to their operations.

-Additional questions related to safety supplies and equipment needs should contact SEERM at email@example.com.
+For additional questions related to safety supplies and equipment needs please contact SEERM at email@example.com.
 All purchasing related questions should be directed to the Purchasing Department at firstname.lastname@example.org.

-We recommend units consider the following questions prior to authorizing any purchase:
+We recommend units consider the following questions prior to authorizing any purchase for FY21:

 - Can this purchase be eliminated or temporarily suspended?

 - Are all aspects of the purchase essential at this time, or are components ancillary to the core purchase, and potentially not necessary?

 - Can the estimated quantity or frequency of the purchase be reduced or deferred to a later date?

 - Is there already a negotiated contract that can be used?
 Exceptions to standardized contracts will be flagged for additional review.

 - Is this item available in surplus located at Central Receiving or available elsewhere in the university?